Sunday, November 3, 2024

 What is scary- a mystery possession/ creature

 Plot- A girl runs out of her house having a apologised to her parents, and her mutilated corpse is found the next day.
-Cut to Jay (Maika Monroe) a college student who is hanging out at home with her sister and her sister's friends who ask her to hang out with them which she declines to go on a date.
+Cut to Jay (Maika Monroe) a college student who is hanging out at home with her sister and her sister's friends who ask her to hang out with them that night, which she declines to go on a date.
 On her date, the guy she is with starts to act paranoid and it seems as if people are watching him.
 The next day she goes on another date with him and they have sex and then he drugs her.
 She watches up tied to a chair and he explains to her that something is now stalking her and looking to kill her, and that he passed on this curse to her through sex so it is in her best interest to pass it along soon as the creature/possessed people will come for him if she dies.

-Short review- the stalking element of this film are quite effective though it does lose points of the tactic that is used to try to stop the thing which is silly (I mean the pool if you know what I'm talking about) and also the sexually transmitted element does harken back to the trope of 70s/80s horror where sex meant death.
+Short review- the stalking element of this film are quite effective though it does lose points for the tactic that is used to try to stop the thing which is silly (I mean the pool if you know what I'm talking about) and also the sexually transmitted element which does harken back to the trope of 70s/80s horror where sex meant death.
 It is very creepy and the performances from the actors who are unknowns are very good though.

 New to me or not- This was a first watch